masogit/am-browser-doc/docs/features/builder/graph.md

 ##### Basic properties
 - **Column** (mandatory)
-> When you input  aggregation AQL, it should display some columns.**Column** will create some selectable buttons by pure numeric columns.
-You can select a button, it will display a graph.
-If you have more than one selectable button.
-You can do multiple choice in Chart, it will display a composite graph.
-But you only  do single choice in Meter and Distribution.
+> Ater query AQL, it should display some options in column. **Column** options will only dipslay numeric fields.
+In Chart, options are displayed as checkbox for multipule selection, In Meter or Distribution, options are displayed as radio box for single selection.

 - Label
     - X Axis label in Chart